TosbackCgusBridge-Bot/CGUs-versions/Staples/Privacy Policy.md

 *   Fax number
 *   Email address
 *   Transaction information
-*   Credit card, debit card, or checking account information
+*   Credit card, debit card or checking account information
 *   Driver's license number and expiration date (in conjunction with merchandise returns and credit checks)
-*   Age/Date of Birth (in conjunction with promotions, for credit card applications and credit checks)
+*   Age/date of birth (in conjunction with promotions, for credit card applications and credit checks)
 *   Social Security number (in conjunction with credit applications only)
 *   Employment history (in conjunction with credit applications only)

-In order to provide you with a better shopping experience and to improve the quality of our services, we may combine the information you submit under your account with other information that we may receive from you, from third parties, or with other public demographic information.
+In order to provide you with a better shopping experience and to improve the quality of our services, we may combine the information you submit under your account with other information that we may receive from you, or from third parties, or with other public demographic information.
 We maintain this information, along with a record of your purchases, in a restricted database.

 There are some services provided by Staples that require us to become temporary custodians of your equipment that may contain your Personal Information.
 These services typically involve a personal computer.
 Staples does not retain information from these devices once the requested services are complete.

-Also, our Website is not directed at collecting Personal Information from children and we do not actively collect Personal Information from children under the age of 13.
+Also, our Web site is not directed at collecting Personal Information from children and we do not actively collect Personal Information from children under the age of 13.

-**How We Use the Information We Collect**
+How We Use the Information We Collect

 At Staples, we always want to provide you with the easiest and best possible shopping experience from the time you begin looking for products and services through the delivery of your requested items.
 The information that we collect lets us meet this goal by allowing us to: